Graylab/deepH3-distances-orientations/README.md

 Use the '-h' or '--help' flag for a full list and description of flags.

+## Trained Model
+Model trained on ~ 1400 antibodies from the SABDAb Database is available here /deeph3/models/adam_opt_lr01_da/

 ## Requirements

 torch, adabound, tensorboard (1.4 or higher) (see requirements.txt for the complete list)